navibyte/geospatial/dart/geobase/README.md

 The `WKB` class provides encoders and decoders for [Well-known binary](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary) binary format supporting simple geometry objects.

+WKB input and output have always x (or longitude) encoded before y (or latitude) coordinate regardless of a coordinate reference system used.

 Two different approaches to use WKB encoders and decoders are presented in this section.